cloudflare/flan/README.md

 ```bash
 $ make start
 ```

-6. To use another output format:
+By default flan creates Latex reports, to get other formats run:
 ```
 $ make html
 ```
 Additional supported formats are *md* (markdown), *html* and *json*.

-When the scan finishes you will find a Latex report of the summarizing the scan in `shared/reports`.
+When the scan finishes you will find the reports summarizing the scan in `shared/reports`.
 You can also see the raw XML output from Nmap in `shared/xml_files`.

 <div>
   <img style="display: inline-block" src="https://cfsecuritycdn.infosec.workers.dev/img/flan_scan_report1.png" width="49%"/>